An0wn/machine-learning-exercise/README.md

+> Doing this course at the moment 29032020.
 # Machine Learning Exercise

   [Octave](http://www.gnu.org/software/octave/) is a high level (open source) programming language similar to Matlab.
 I'm using it for the [2020 Unibz Machine Learning Class]